mist64/cbmbus_doc/7 JiffyDOS.md

 In subsequent iterations, the controller cannot trigger on DATA, because the value of DATA in the previous step – step 6 of the previous iteration – could have been either 0 or 1, so this step is based on timing: The value of CLK must be valid at 11 µs after the previous step.
 DATA still has to be cleared so that the host can use it in the next step.

-#### B2: Controller signals *Go* for 12+ µs
+#### B2: Controller signals *Go*
 ![](docs/cbmbus/jiffydos-32.png =601x131)

-As soon as the controller can guarantee a window of at least 45 µs of being undisturbed, it pulls the DATA line for at least 12 µs, telling the device to immediately start the transmission of the 8 data bits.
+As soon as the controller can guarantee a window of at least 45 µs of being undisturbed, it pulls the DATA line, telling the device to immediately start the transmission of the 8 data bits.

 This happens independently of whether ESC was true or false in the previous step.
 It isn't until after this step that the protocol jumps to step E2 of the escape mode protocol if the device set CLK in the previous step.